learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 problem/our employer has a problem, and we give the computer instructions to crush the problem.
 If available, open, and secure code already exists do not hesitate to use it!
-Compared to physical goods, code snippets have less value attributed to novelty (there is a reason you won't see "artisinal code" being sold on [Etsy][etsy]).
+Compared to physical goods, code snippets have less value attributed to novelty (there is a reason you won't see "artisanal code" being sold on [Etsy][etsy]).

 [nvm]: https://github.com/creationix/nvm